damilareajisafe/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - A script that deletes the file betty in /tmp/my_first_directory

 9-firstdirdeletion - A script that deletes the directory my_first_directory in the /tmp directory.

+10-back - A script that changes the working directory to the previous one.